2022–23 ECAC Hockey men's season

-The 2022–23 ECAC Hockey men's ice hockey season is the 62nd season of play for ECAC Hockey and will take place during the 2022–23 NCAA Division I men's ice hockey season.
-The regular season is set to begin on October 1, 2022 and conclude on February 25, 2023.
-The conference tournament is scheduled to begin in early March, 2023.
+The 2022–23 ECAC Hockey men's season was the 62nd season of play for ECAC Hockey and took place during the 2022–23 NCAA Division I men's ice hockey season.
+The regular season began on October 1, 2022, and concluded on February 25, 2023.
+Colgate won the conference tournament on March 18, 2023, and received an automatic bid for the 2023 ECAC Hockey men's ice hockey tournament.
+Quinnipiac won the 2023 NCAA Division I men's ice hockey tournament, become the first conference member to win a national title since 2014.

 Season

 Coaches

 Josh Hauge takes over from interim head coach John Ronan after the mid-season resignation of Rick Bennett.